Accelerating electric bus deployment to reduce carbon emissions in Latin America

 Supporting a fast-paced investment decision

-After discussing AMP Capital’s investment goals, we provided market, economic and technology research and analysis on the joint venture, as well as analyzed the target’s business case projections for a three-day “go decision” to explore the investment.
+After discussing AMP Capital’s investment goals, we provided market, economic and technology research and analysis on the joint venture, as well as analysed the target’s business case projections for a three-day “go decision” to explore the investment.
 Throughout the project, we remained in direct dialogue with AMP Capital as new insights and questions were uncovered to ensure opportunities and risks were understood in real-time.

 With our deregulation experience, we were able to provide insight into how this process could proceed in Latin America.
 Our partners in the region enhanced our analysis with on-the-ground input on the political and governmental context, including how bus concessions are awarded, how this process will change over time, and what it costs to operate e-buses in the region.
 We summarized our findings and projections in a comprehensive report that served as a springboard for our discussions with the firm’s investment committee.